ajielee/AJToolNgMarkdownEditor/README.md

 In fact, this is a core function of my own blog, which I'm still programming.
 Thanks [@Hypercubed](https://github.com/Hypercubed), without his powerful library or his help, I can't do it in such a short time.

 ## TODO list
-1. Adds tab option, makes it more useful for iPhone user.
+1. ~~Adds tab option, makes it more useful for iPhone user.~~
 2. Uses web storage to storage text while editing.
 3. Makes output function for saving text content or HTML code.

+## Update
+* 2015/07/26, v0.1.0:
+	* Adds nav tab, when window's width less than 992px, shows only one tab.
+	* Adds "scroll to top" button.